 - Propagation: Propagate rosette varieties by removing offsets (chicks) and transplanting.
-For stemmed-varieties, cut off top 2" or more, let cutting dry 3-5 days, then follow our Guide to Propagating Cuttings
+For stemmed-varieties, cut off top 2" or more, let cutting dry 3-5 days, then plant.
+Guide to Propagating Cuttings

 - Color: Succulents can change colors due to sunlight, season, temperature, and water (learn more)

 - Complete Succulent Care Guide